Teragron/docuchat-webui/README.md

 This project uses the following libraries:

-langchain: for question answering, document splitting, and document loading
+**langchain**: for question answering, document splitting, and document loading

-huggingface_hub: for loading models from Hugging Face Hub
+**huggingface_hub**: for loading models from Hugging Face Hub

-sentence_transformers: for generating embeddings of documents
+**sentence_transformers**: for generating embeddings of documents

-gradio: for building the web-based interface
+**gradio**: for building the web-based interface

-faiss-cpu: for similarity search in the document vectors
+**faiss-cpu**: for similarity search in the document vectors

 ## Acknowledgements

-This project was built by [your name or username] and is based on the LangChain library created by NLP Odyssey.
+This project was built by teragron and is based on the LangChain library created by NLP Odyssey.
 The LangChain library provides an easy-to-use interface for natural language processing tasks such as question answering and document similarity search.
 The Gradio library provides a simple way to create web-based interfaces for machine learning models.